aws/amazon-finspace-examples/ManagedkdbInsights/basic_tick_V3/README.md

 **Notebook:** [pykx_query_all.ipynb](pykx_query_all.ipynb)

-This notebook queries the managed kdb processes directly to show their contents and specifically queries the gateway process to collect and aggregate data from the RDB and HDB.
+This notebook queries all the managed kdb processes directly to show their contents and specifically queries the gateway process that collects and aggregates data from the RDB and HDB.

 **Notebook:** [pykx_sub_calc.ipynb](pykx_sub_calc.ipynb)

-This notebook demonstrates connecting to the Calc (CEP) process and collecting latency data on data transmission.
+This notebook demonstrates connecting to the realtime subscriber (RTS) process and collects latency data on data transmission.

 **Notebook:** [manual_eod.ipynb](manual_eod.ipynb)

-This notebook demonstrates how to connect to the RDB cluster and manually run its end of day function.
+This notebook demonstrates how to connect to the RDB cluster and manually run its end of day (EOD) function.
 This notebook uses the pykx q magic cell to connect to and call the function on the remote cluster.

 **Notebook:** [delete_all.ipynb](delete_all.ipynb)